Numerical evolution of the interior geometry of charged black holes: Late time approximation

-The growth in (\ref{eq:nearoriginscalar}) is sourced by the Price Law influxes.
-The influxes scatter off the gravitational potential at $r \sim r_c$, thereby sourcing a growing cloud of outgoing scalar radiation.
-It is noteworthy that the $\sqrt{v}$ growth is the same for all $p$.
-However, the radial extent of the scalar cloud, $r \lesssim r_{\rm c} \sim v^{1/2 - p}$, is sensitive to the value of $p$.
+At what radius does the solution (\ref{eq:awayfromorigin}) match onto the scaling (\ref{eq:nearoriginscalar})?
+The approximation that went into obtaining equation of motion (\ref{eq:Psieq1}) breaks down when $r \sim r_{\rm c}$.
+This suggests the scalar field transitions from (\ref{eq:awayfromorigin}) to (\ref{eq:nearoriginscalar}) when $r \sim r_{\rm c}$.
+Our numerical simulations presented in Sec.~\ref{sec:numerics} are consistent with this.
+It is noteworthy that the $\sqrt{v}$ growth in Eq.~(\ref{eq:nearoriginscalar}) is the same for all $p$.
+However, the domain of applicability of Eq.~(\ref{eq:nearoriginscalar}), $r \lesssim r_{\rm c} \sim v^{1/2 - p}$, is sensitive to the value of $p$.

 Finally, we turn to $B$.
 First consider $r \gtrsim r_{\rm c}$.
 With the boundary condition (\ref{eq:blueshift}) and the scalar field solution (\ref{eq:awayfromorigin}), Eq.~(\ref{eq:Beq}) is solved by